-Although there are different variations of the accounts on the migration of the Guan, there is a near agreement among historians that the Guan people are the earliest inhabitants of present-day Ghana.
-According to oral tradition which is backed by some written accounts, historical narratives and archaeological evidence, almost all the ethnic groups that live in Ghana today came to meet the Guan people.
-Long before the other ethnic groups entered and settled in Ghana, the Guan had established small independent states in Ghana.
-To some historians, the Guan ethnic group are the 'indigenous natives' of modern Ghana.
+Although there are variations of the accounts on the migration of the Guan, there is a near agreement among historians that the Guan people are the earliest inhabitants of present-day Ghana.
+According to oral tradition, which is supported by some written accounts, historical narratives and archaeological evidence, almost all the ethnic groups that live in Ghana today came to meet the Guan people.
+Long before the other ethnic groups entered and settled in Ghana, the Guan had established small and independent states in Ghana.
+To some historians, the Guan ethnic group is the 'indigenous natives' of modern Ghana.